-As of September 30, 2012, the Operating Company's net asset value was \$520.4 million and its portfolio had a fair value of approximately \$858.9 million in 58 portfolio companies, with a weighted average Yield to Maturity of approximately 9.9%.
-This Yield to Maturity calculation assumes that all investments not on non-accrual are purchased at fair value on September 30, 2012 and held until their respective maturities with no prepayments or losses and exited at par at maturity.
+As of March 31, 2012, the Operating Company's net asset value was \$434.3 million and its portfolio had a fair value of approximately \$758.2 million in 57 portfolio companies, with a weighted average Unadjusted and Adjusted Yield to Maturity of approximately 10.6% and 12.8%, respectively.
+"Adjusted Yield to Maturity" assumes that the investments in the Operating Company's portfolio are purchased at fair value on March 31, 2012 and held until their respective maturities with no prepayments or losses and exited at par at maturity.
+This calculation excludes the impact of existing leverage, except for the non-recourse debt of NMF SLF.
+NMF SLF is treated as a fully levered asset of the Operating Company, with NMF SLF's net asset value being included for yield calculation purposes.
 The actual yield to maturity may be higher or lower due to the future selection of the London Interbank Offered Rate ("LIBOR") contracts by the individual companies in the Operating Company's portfolio or other factors.
+References to "Unadjusted Yield to Maturity" have the same assumptions as Adjusted Yield to Maturity except that NMF SLF is not treated as a fully levered asset of the Operating Company, but rather the assets themselves are consolidated into the Operating Company.